Why Organic Matters To Us

 Looking after the environment is really important for us, and organic farming is better for the planet as more carbon is taken up by the soil.

-We think it’s really important to wash fruit and veg really well, and peel when necessary, even when using organic produce.
-This means your baby will be exposed to less chemicals, and avoids any other contamination.
+We think it’s vital to wash fruit and veg really well, and peel when necessary, even when using organic produce.

 Fruits and veggies, regardless of farming method, are exposed to various contaminants throughout their growth.
 While all fruits and veg sold in the UK have to pass strict regulations, thoroughly washing your ingredients means your baby is less likely to be exposed to anything.

 Store fruit and veg in a cool, dry, dark place, such as a drawer at the bottom of the refrigerator, and try not to over cram them.

 If you have any leftover veggies, instead of letting them go off and throwing them out, why not whizz them all up into a delicious soup?